carpentries/docs.carpentries.org/topic_folders/instructor_training/duties_agreement.md

 ###### Participation Expectations for Active Instructor Trainers
 In order to be renewed based on prior participation, a Trainer is expected to participate as follows during the 1 year period prior to renewal:

-- teach 1 Instructor Training event, and
+- teach at least 1 Instructor Training event, and
-- host 2 teaching demos, and
+- host at least 2 teaching demos, and
-- attend 4 Trainer community meetings
+- attend at least 4 Trainer community meetings

 OR